 in the case of a Smaller Annual Read Meter, in any 63 Day period

-the Transporter will in each case reject any such Meter reading received in such period other than the first.
+the CDSP will in each case reject any such Meter reading received in such period other than the first.

-In respect of the most recent Valid Meter Reading provided to the Transporter in accordance with paragraph 3.4 or 3.5 a User may at any time secure and provide to the Transporter a revised value of such Valid Meter Reading ("Revised Meter Reading").
+In respect of the most recent Valid Meter Reading provided to the CDSP in accordance with paragraph 3.4 or 3.5 a User may at any time secure and provide to the CDSPa revised value of such Valid Meter Reading ("Revised Meter Reading").

-The Transporter will only accept such Revised Meter Reading where the Meter Read Date of such Revised Meter Reading is the same as or later than the Meter Read Date of the most recent Valid Meter Reading recorded by the Transporter.
+The CDSPwill only accept such Revised Meter Reading where the Meter Read Date of such Revised Meter Reading is the same as or later than the Meter Read Date of the most recent Valid Meter Reading recorded by the CDSP.

 Opening Meter Readings